Pages

 - Interschools

-This year, again, we intend to NZCF- and FIDE-rate as many events as
+We intend to NZCF- and FIDE-rate as many events as possible.
+This

-possible.
-This applies to the Lightning Championship, all the legs of
+applies to the Lightning Championship, all the legs of the Rapid

-the Rapid Championship, and all the standard-rate events, ie Summer Cup,
+Championship, and all the standard-rate events, ie Summer Cup, Autumn

-Autumn and Spring Tournaments, and the Club Championships.
-Players MUST
+and Spring Tournaments, and the Club Championships.
+Players MUST be

 (yes, it is OK to be a member of other clubs as well!).
 Players who are